 - Schools and Colleges: visits to Dunsink Observatory can be arranged if booked beforehand.
 These trips can be organised for day or evening time.

 - Transition Year Week: we run a TY week usually in late February, for students interested in maths and science as a career path.
-See the info page for more details, and this page for reports on previous years.
+Learn more here, and read about TY week in previous years.

 Astronomy Watch is an outreach programme run by DIAS to coincide with Science Week Ireland.
 Secondary Schools are invited to visit Dunsink Observatory for lectures on a wide variety of topics in astronomy and, weather permitting, students have the opportunity to look through the Grubb Telescope located in the South Dome.

 Promoting science as a career path for students of all ages, a visit to Dunsink Observatory is an inspiring experience.
 For more information or to request an invitation, please contact Hilary O’Donnell (email@example.com) or firstname.lastname@example.org.